petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments/advanced-settings-reference.md

 {bdg-secondary}`Available 7.4 U34+/GA34+`

-Add custom CSS to fragments using the *Custom CSS* text box.
+Add CSS to fragments using the *Custom CSS* text box.
 By default, this text box contains this placeholder:

 ```css
 .[$FRAGMENT_CLASS$] {